-Tl;dr: This is a viral growth overview which explains how to model virality in detail.
+Tl;dr: This is a viral growth for startups overview which explains how to model virality in detail.
 There is a free excel model to download

 You’ve heard about going viral.
 Do you know how the hell to model it in Excel?
 As in actually set out all the assumptions, explain how you are going to engineer virality over time across all the key drivers?
 I didn’t think so.

 If you are a bit of a nerd, you may have read the seminal blogs by Skok and Chen who brought generalised knowledge about virality into the startup mainstream.
 I can remember reading about virality, jumping the shark and viral cycle times around 7 years ago.
 As usual, everything is treated at a very high, purposefully simplified manner.
 There’s somehow this expectation that you know better and will be able to figure out how to make these simple things…. pragmatic.
 This is of course BS, you wouldn’t be reading the simple blog intro if you knew how to do it.

 I got an itch to really think about it and to really dig into the math and drivers.
 It’s taken me so long I’ve actually forgotten some cool insights I derived!
 Explaining this in the detail I wanted in blogs has put me off from finally getting it to you, so I’m shipping it!
 If you enjoy it and ask, I’ll write some more detailed blogs on each facet.

 Please note that this is an extract from a fundraising model I made for a client.
 I simplified one of the sheets.
 The full app and social model separately forecasts users on the Android and App store…

 What viral stuff are we going to do today?

 I’m going to walk you through my model step by step and give a general overview of all the key concepts.

 The ‘literature’ is lacking so I invented some concepts whilst modelling and discovering metrics I think are useful (such as the VIF)… I needed to know if what I did was total BS!
 Ha.
 I’m going to explain the implications and use of these numbers.